 11. LIMITATIONS OF SERVICE AND EQUIPMENT

 SafetyNet Wireless handsets are designed to be activated on our networks and in other coverage areas that we may make available to you.
-As programmed, it will not accept wireless service from another carrier.
+Even if unlocked, it may not accept wireless service from another carrier.
 Service is subject to transmission limitations caused by certain equipment and compatibility issues, atmospheric, topographical and other conditions, as well as proximity.
 Service can only be available when in range of a transmission source, which you should be aware of when leaving your home area.
 Service is dependent on radio towers which require electricity to operate and could become non-functional in the event of a power outage if backup power is not available or runs out.
-Further, service may be temporarily refused, limited, interrupted or curtailed due to system capacity limitations, technology migration or limitations imposed by the Carrier, or because of equipment modifications, upgrades, repairs or relocations or other similar activities necessary or proper for the operation or improvement of the Carrier's radio telephone system.
-At any time, SafetyNet Wireless reserves the right to substitute and/or replace any SafetyNet COMMUNICATION SE equipment (including handsets) with other SafetyNet Wireless equipment including handsets of comparable quality.
-Some functions and features referenced in the Manufacturer's manual for a particular SafetyNet Wireless handset may not be available on your phone.
+Further, service may be temporarily refused, limited, interrupted or curtailed due to system capacity limitations, technology migration or limitations imposed by the Carrier, or because of equipment modifications, upgrades, repairs or relocations or other similar activities necessary or proper for the operation or improvement of the Carrier’s radio telephone system.
+At any time, SafetyNet Wireless reserves the right to substitute and/or replace any SafetyNet COMMUNICATION SE equipment with other SafetyNet Wireless equipment including devices of comparable quality.
+Some functions and features referenced in the Manufacturer’s manual for a particular SafetyNet Wireless handset may not be available on your phone.
 SafetyNet Wireless does not warrant or guarantee availability of network or of any Services at any specific time or geographic location or that the Services will be provided without interruption.
 Neither SafetyNet Wireless, nor any Carrier, shall have any liability for service failures, outages or limitations of Service.
 Because of the risk of being struck by lightning, you should not use your SafetyNet Wireless phone outside during a lightning storm.
 You should also unplug the SafetyNet Wireless phone power cord and charger to avoid electrical shock and/or fire during a lightning storm.

 12. WARRANTY EXCHANGE AND LOST OR STOLEN PHONE POLICY